oleksandr-romashko/goit-react-hw-02-phonebook/README.md

 ### Step 2

-Expand the functionality of the app by allowing users to add numbers phone numbers.
+Expand the functionality of the app by allowing users to add phone numbers.
 To do this, add `<input type="tel">` to the form, and a property to store its value in the state.

 ```javascript